 Comparative negligence is a key component of many truck accident cases in Allendale.
 For example, if a driver was speeding and hit a semi-truck when the truck negligently merged into their lane, that driver may bear partial liability for the ensuing wreck and its resulting damages.
 If the driver were to bring a suit against the trucking company, then, their recoverable damages would be reduced to match the percentage of fault they bear.

-Furthermore, it is important to note that under South Carolina law, the modified comparative negligence rule may prevent someone from receiving any compensation; essentially, if a claimant is found to primarily at fault for an accident—that is, any percentile over 50— may not claim any damages in a civil suit.
+It is important to note that under South Carolina law, the modified comparative negligence rule may prevent someone from receiving any compensation; essentially, if a claimant is found to primarily at fault for an accident—that is, any percentile over 50— may not claim any damages in a civil suit.
 Due to these nuances and challenges, the evidence is essential to demonstrating legal negligence.
 A seasoned Allendale truck wreck attorney may be able to help an injured claimant seek compensation by assessing the facts of a case and building a persuasive claim.

 The Concept of Vicarious Liability